devrath9/EPDSPOS/README.md

 This is a full-stack application that serves as a portal for maintaining ration records, device details, transaction data, and more — all presented in a tabular format for the public distribution system across the state.

-Currently, the backend is connected to a remote server with staging data.
-However, this can be customized using environment variables to connect with live data sources.

 ---